 The Commission agrees with the Panel's assessment of the potential for future energy constraints.
-The Commission also agrees that additional information for the market regarding when and where energy constraints could impact on reliability, is a way to address this risk and should lead to an improved market response to projected shortfalls.
+The Commission also agrees that additional information for the market regarding when and where energy constraints could impact on reliability is a way to address this risk and should lead to an improved market response to projected shortfalls.
 The Commission considers that the Panel's proposed EAAP is likely to be an effective mechanism to fulfil this need for additional market information on projected generation input constraints.
-Further, the Commission notes that the EAAP will serve to formalise and extend the information that NEMMCO has been providing to the market through its Drought Scenarios Investigation Reports9, to ensure that the information provided in these reports becomes a permanent information source in the market.
-The Commission considers that as both NEMMCO and Scheduled Generators have been contributing to the preparation of these reports since late 2006, the additional implementation costs associated with the publication of the EAAP are likely to be relatively low for NEMMCO and Scheduled Generators.
-However, it should be noted that there is an ongoing compliance cost associated with this element of the draft Rule relative to the existing reports being discontinued.
+Further, the Commission notes that the EAAP will serve to formalise and extend the information that NEMMCO has been providing to the market through its Drought Scenarios Investigation Reports, to ensure that the information provided in these reports becomes a permanent information source in the market.
+The Commission notes that NEMMCO's Drought Scenarios Investigation Reports have been perceived as a useful information source in the market.